 Yes, you read that right.
 While it’s true that coffee shops in the Netherlands are permitted to sell cannabis (hash and marijuana), there are strict toleration criteria they must adhere to.
 As of 2012, they are not permitted to sell hard drugs, sell cannabis to minors, advertise drugs, or sell large quantities (over 5g of cannabis) in a single transaction.
 They are also not permitted to grow more than five plants for personal consumption.
 Municipalities can determine whether to allow coffee shops to operate within their boundaries and if so, how many.
 They can also impose additional rules if they wish.
 See?
 Not so chill after all.

 22. The Netherlands was the first country in the world to legalize same-sex marriage

 The Netherlands is known to be a progressive and liberal nation, and this is partly due to the fact that the Netherlands was the first country to legalize same-sex marriage.
 Since 2001, it has been possible for two men or two women to marry in the Netherlands.
 Since then, over 15,000 same-sex couples have tied the knot.
 The number of same-sex marriages also saw a peak in 2018, when over 1,500 couples got hitched.
 Today, same-sex marriage is possible in 28 countries besides the Netherlands.
 Yay for love!

 23. One in eight babies are born at home in the Netherlands

 If you are planning on having a baby in the Netherlands, then you might be surprised to learn that home births are still fairly common in the country.
 In fact, as many as one in eight babies are born at home.
 This is one of the highest rates of home births in the developed world.
 That said, they are becoming less common than they were in the 1990s.
 Back then, 35% of women chose to give birth at home, compared to just 13% in 2017.
-This decline is thought to be connected with an increase in the demand for pain relief which can’t be administered at home.
+This decline is thought to be connected with an increase in the demand for pain relief that can’t be administered at home.
 Despite these concerns, though, home births are still covered by Dutch health insurance.